geekquest/bankimoon/README.md

 # bankimoon

-Bankimoon is an app for storing Account Numbers you use frequently locally on your phone.
+Bankimoon is a mobile application that helps people store Account Numbers, Utility accounts locally on their phone.

+It is tailored for Malawians and the goal is to make it convenient to store account numbers, utility accounts, and to put an end to the practice of storing such information as Contacts ;)

 It uses your device's Local Storage for storing accounts, and (currently) does not push information to any online service.

-It is tailored to Malawians who want to keep accounts so that they stop saving things like Bank Accounts as contacts and to make sharing of account numbers for online transactions easier.

 Bankimoon is built with:

-- Flutter
+- Flutter 3+
+- IsarDB
-- SQLite
+- <3

 ## Design